FROM THE DOCK

 Four miles from Cheeky's.
 Reed and Maura farm a 4-acre lease in the Terra Ceia Aquatic Preserve, in the shadow of the Skyway Bridge where strong tidal flow keeps the water crystal clear.

+Sweet finish.
 The most local oyster we can put in front of you.
-Back to Malpeque by the end of the week.

 We bring these in whole, large Gulf oysters specifically for this dish.
 The bigger shell holds up on the grill and gives Phil room to work.
 Broiled hot with the classic spinach and breadcrumb treatment.